 But the challenge of effectively and correctly identifying legitimate targets through proxy indicators is not solely of a technical nature.
-Under IHL, the legality of an attack is generally assessed on a case-by-case basis, taking into account the circumstances of every individual attack.
-An object identified as a valid target by an AWS may be a legitimate military objective at one point in time and in a particular location, whereas it may be a civilian object immune from attack at another time or in another location.
-More generally, whether an attack complies with basic rules of IHL governing the conduct of hostilities (necessity, proportionality, distinction, etc.) is context-dependent.
+Under IHL, the legality of weapon use is generally assessed on a case-by-case basis, taking into account the circumstances of every individual attack.
+Whether an attack complies with basic rules of IHL governing the conduct of hostilities (necessity, proportionality, distinction, etc.) is strongly context-dependent.
 Equally context-specific assessments of necessity and proportionality are required under international human rights law for the determination of whether a particular use of force is legal.